nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: Empower undergraduate private tutors to efficiently manage payments, track student performance, and organize schedules using CLI.
+**Value proposition**: Empower undergraduate private tutors to efficiently manage payments, and organize schedules using CLI.

 ### User stories